sarbbottam/custom-drop-down/README.md

 #### PS: Make sure you are connected to internet YUI files are fetched from yui.yahooapis.com.

+#### ToDo:
+Need to refactor the code for separation of concerns, modular and configurable.

 #### Please log any issues found.